Bitcoin Returns and Public Attention to COVID-19: Do Timing and Individualism Matter?: Data and Methodology

 \subsection{Data Source}

-Daily data of Bitcoin prices between February 11, 2020 and May 09, 2022 are retrieved from \href{www.bitcoincharts.com}{Bitcoincharts}.\footnote{The World Health Organization released the official name ``COVID-19'' on February 11, 2020.} Bitcoin return is defined as $r_{t}=\ln(\frac{P_{t}}{P_{t-1}})$.
-The daily attention to COVID-19 issues is measured through regional Google Search Volume Index, using ``COVID'' as the keyword.\footnote{Using ``COVID'' obtains more inclusive results than using ``COVID-19'' because users don't necessarily add ``-19'' to search terms.
+Daily data on Bitcoin prices from February 11, 2020 to May 9, 2022 are retrieved from \href{www.bitcoincharts.com}{Bitcoincharts}.\footnote{The World Health Organization released the official name ``COVID-19'' on February 11, 2020.} Bitcoin return is defined as $r_{t}=\ln(\frac{P_{t}}{P_{t-1}})$.
+Daily attention to COVID-19 issues is measured by regional Google Search Volume Index, using the keyword ``COVID''.\footnote{Using ``COVID'' leads to more inclusive results than using ``COVID-19''.
 See \href{ https://support.google.com/trends/answer/4359582?hl=en}{search tips} here.} The data are briefly summarized in Table 1.